manuel-serrano/hop/doc/api/00-hop.md

 and a broadcast function that lets a server send events to registered remote clients.

-The module also defines an API to invoke third party WebServices.
+The module also defines an API to invoke third party Web Services.

 For ease of use, `hop` is defined as a global object and can be used directly without require.